Security/EU AI Act

 When does the EU AI Act apply to companies outside the EU?

 The AI Act applies to any provider or deployer of AI systems that are placed on the market or put into service in the EU, regardless of where the provider is established.
 It also applies when the output produced by the AI system is used in the EU.
-If your AI agents serve EU customers or process EU citizen data, you're in scope.
+If your AI agents serve EU customers or process EU citizen data, you are in scope.

 What does Article 14 (human oversight) require for AI agents?